eclipse-iceoryx/iceoryx/README.md

 <img src="https://user-images.githubusercontent.com/55156294/91751530-35af7f80-ebc5-11ea-9aed-eed590b229df.png" width="80%">
 </p>

-You're right, middleware is a cluttered term and can somehow be all or nothing, so let's talk about the [goals and non-goals](doc/goals-non-goals.md) of iceoryx.
+You're right, middleware is a cluttered term and can somehow be all or nothing.
+To get a better impression what this means for iceoryx, please have a loot at our [goals and non-goals](doc/goals-non-goals.md).

-It's all about the API?!

-Don't get too frightened of the API when strolling through the codebase.
+Don't get too frightened of the API when strolling through the examples.
 Think of the untyped C++ and the C API as a "plumbing" one ("plumbing" as defined in Git, which means low-level).
 We're not using the "plumbing" APIs ourselves, but instead the typed C++ API.
 The normal use case is that iceoryx is integrated as high-performance IPC transport layer in a bigger framework with additional API layers.